sensemore/code.sensemore.io/docs/duck.md

 <img src="images/Sensemore_product_duck.gif"/>

-Sensemore DUCK is a compact IoT data acquisition hardware to collect process data not only vibration, temperature, and pressure but also whole analog data such as; mass flow rate, speed, current, etc.
+Sensemore Duck is a compact IoT data acquisition hardware to collect process data not only vibration, temperature, and pressure but also whole analog data such as; mass flow rate, speed, current, etc.
-DUCK supports a maximum sampling rate of
-6400 Hz and it intelligently adjusts the sampling rate based on the number of enabled channels.
-Send the collected data to the cloud via
-Wi-Fi or Ethernet.
-Monitor all metrics of data on Sensemore Platform: LAKE.
-Find the root causes of your machinery anomalies either manually or by using predictive analytic tools.

-Measure real-time data at lower sampling frequency for digital twin applications.
-Synchronously collected data are correlated with your models and monitored online.
-After data acquisition, Sensemore Platform LAKE offers ready advanced  signal processing tools to detect early- stage machinery failures required by expert analysts or plant operators.

-### <span style="color: rgb(240,95,34)">Accessing Configuration Page</span>

-Shortly after the Duck is plugged in, it broadcats a Wi-Fi acces point network with **DUCK-CA&colon;B8&colon;DA&colon;XX&colon;XX&colon;XX** SSID'.
-Use default password "sensemore" to connect to the AP.
-Your device will launch configuration page in captive portal.
-If your device does not automatically launch captive portal, navigate to [http:\\\\192.168.4.1 ](http:\192.168.4.1) in your default browser.
+Before starting to speak about Duck system integration, configure your Duck's MQTT, NTP and HTTP settings.

+Chekout Duck data sheet _<http://sensemore.io/>_
+Chekout Duck installation guide _<http://sensemore.io/>_

 ## <span style="color: rgb(240,95,34)">Connectivity</span>

 ### <span style="color: rgb(240,95,34)">Wi-Fi & Ethernet</span>
 Duck supports both Wi-Fi and Ethernet for network connections.
-By default, the network adapter is set to Wi-Fi, but this can be modified in the “Connectivity Settings” section of the Configuration page
+By default, the network adapter is set to Wi-Fi, but this can be modified in the Settings of the Configuration page `Settings > Connectivity`.

 ### <span style="color: rgb(240,95,34)">NTP</span>
 Time information is also used in the measurement messages sent by Duck.
 Time synchronization is needed for this.
-For OnPremise installations, the time server can be defined from `Advance > NTP`.
+For OnPremise or private installations, default NTP server can be modified in Duck Configuration page `Settings > NTP`.
 _Default: <http://pool.ntp.org/>_

 ### <span style="color: rgb(240,95,34)">MQTT</span>